25thDivision/KCS/README.md

-Even thouhg there is a "requirements.txt",
+Even though there is a "requirements.txt",
 You need to install **pytorch** on your own!

 # How to install PyTorch